Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h4>3.2.4 Sampling</h4>

-Figure 3.2.4 demostrate that the `.sample(n=10000, with_replacement=False)` method was used to perform the same operation, extracting a random sample while maintaining performance.
+Figure 3.2.4 demonstrates that the `.sample(frac=0.1)` method was used to perform the same operation, extracting a random sample while maintaining performance.
+The sample fraction is processed lazily and in parallel.

 <div align="center">
     <img src="Images/dask4.png" alt="dask4" width="600">